 Don’t be discouraged by the crumbling entrance to Prag Mahal and Aina Mahal, as hidden within are magnificent buildings both worth exploring.
 Prag Mahal feels like someone plucked a building out of Europe and transported it to Bhuj.
 Rao Pragmalji II commissioned Colonel Henry Saint Wilkins to build his palace in 1865.
 Built in the Italian Gothic style, the palace is constructed using sandstone from Rajasthan and has the second highest clock tower in India.
 Heavily damaged in the earthquake that struck the region in 2001, in the last few years, upkeep and restoration has saved much of what you see today.
 The durbar hall which is the heart of the building is grand yet forlorn.
 Large chandeliers, mirrors and statues give a glimpse into what the hall might have looked like in its glory days.
 Don’t leave without trekking up the clock tower to enjoy a fabulous view of the city.

 Besides Prag Mahal stands the Aina Mahal, a palace that is magnificent from the inside as unassuming as it is from the outside.
-Rao Lakhpatji was a man of fine taste and it was he who commissioned Ram Singh Malam to build Aina Mahal.
-The palace is heavily influenced by European design, as Ram Singh Malam had spent 17 years in Europe before returning to India.
+Commissioned by Rao Lakhpatji and built by Ram Singh Malam, the palace is heavily influenced by European design, as Malam had spent 17 years in Europe before returning to India.
 ‘Aina’ means mirror and mirrors are found aplenty across the palace.
 To meet the massive demand for mirrors a glass factory was set up in Mandavi.

 Have a leisurely lunch